 Other options, probably better suited for older “artists”, include chalk and oil pastels.

-If you don’t have a black light, the Graffit Wall will still be fun and look cool.
+If you don’t have a black light, the Graffiti Wall will still be fun and look cool.
 Plus, there are alternatives (see below).
 However, spending a few dollars will be worth the trouble.
 There are numerous affordable black light options, one of the most popular being the American Dj 24Blb.
 This is affordable and versatile.
-Check out these options.

 Graffiti Wall Alternatives